-PEBB offers consumer-directed health plans (CDHPs) with health savings accounts (HSAs) to eligible members through Group Health, Kaiser Permanente, and Uniform Medical Plan (UMP).
+PEBB offers consumer-directed health plans (CDHPs) with health savings accounts (HSAs) to eligible Group Health, Kaiser Permanente, and Uniform Medical Plan (UMP) members.

 The plans' HSA trustee is HealthEquity, Inc.

 What is a CDHP?